ibm-skills-network/sn_filterable/README.md

 There are a couple key requirements for your app to be compatible with this gem:

-1. You need to have [AlpineJS](https://alpinejs.dev/essentials/installation) loaded into the page you plan to use SnFilterable
+1. You need to have [AlpineJS](https://alpinejs.dev/essentials/installation) loaded into the page where you plan to use SnFilterable
 2. Your app needs to be running [TailwindCSS](https://tailwindcss.com/docs/guides/ruby-on-rails)

 ## Installation